tl-its-umich-edu/placement-exams/README.md

 The files described in the **Configuration** section above need to be made available to running placement-exams containers as [OpenShift Secrets](https://docs.openshift.com/container-platform/3.7/dev_guide/secrets.html).
 A volume containing versions of `.env` and `fixtures.json` should be mapped to a configuration directory, typically `config/secrets`.
+Additionally, this volume could contain a certificate authority file `db-ca.pem` that will connect to your test/production database, which will only be enforced upon start if the file exists.
 These details will be specified in a YAML configuration file defining the pod.

 In OpenShift, some application settings are controlled by specifying environment variables in the pod configuration file.
 More details on these environment variables -- and whether they are optional or required --